What Does Non-Ionizing Mean in Terahertz Devices?

 This guide explains what non-ionizing means in terahertz devices, how terahertz differs from ionizing radiation, why non-ionizing does not automatically mean risk-free, and what consumer wellness-device claims should still explain.

 Important: This page is educational.
-It is not medical advice, treatment guidance, radiation-safety clearance, disease-prevention guidance, or proof that any terahertz device prevents, treats, cures, repairs, detoxifies, or diagnoses any disease.
+It is not medical advice, treatment guidance, radiation-safety clearance, disease-prevention guidance, dosing guidance, or proof that any terahertz device prevents, treats, cures, repairs, detoxifies, mitigates, or diagnoses disease.

 Open Data Reference

-Related guide: Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits
+Related safety and evidence guide: Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Open data index: Open Biohacking Data Index